-wait [jobspec or pid ...]
+wait [-n] [jobspec or pid ...]

 Wait until the child process specified by each process ID pid or job specification jobspec exits and return the exit status of the last command waited for.
 If a job spec is given, all processes in the job are waited for.
 If no arguments are given, all currently active child processes are waited for, and the return status is zero.
+If the -n option is supplied, wait waits for any job to terminate and returns its exit status.
 If neither jobspec nor pid specifies an active child process of the shell, the return status is 127.